brandonmorrissette/throwbackrequestlive/README.md

     -   Current task has some assumptions in the code and is inflexible.
 -   Only Update Cognito users when there have been actual updates

+# SQL Deployment

+-   Externalize the tasks for deploying SQL from the storage.
+Think about these responsibilities, what resources are needed and whose responsibility that is.
+Too tightly coupled currently.

 # Data

 -   Consider tables and data in an ETL context for future proofing (I don't remember what this means, but I THINK it means better modeling as OOP)